brianpr-pr/Assessment-Task/README.md

 Challenges:

+Which way to manage the creation of a new task, using the innnerHTML property or creating the elements and what is the tradeoff.

-How to handle the delete task button and the ids that should be linked to the tasks
+How to handle the delete task button and the ids that should be linked to the tasks.